 Everything I used for this project is listed below:

 - Sewing Machine (although you could sew by hand too)

 So first of all I cut the flaps off my cardboard box and measured the length, width and height.
 This is needed for when you start measuring and sewing your inlay.

-For your inlay, measure so that the width of your fabric is at least twice the length of the height of your box, and so that the length of your fabric is the combined measurements of the width and length of your box.
+For your inlay, measure out so that the width of your fabric is at least twice the length of the height of your box, and so that the length of your fabric is the combined measurements of the width and length of your box.
+(Bit complicated )

-Pin the fabric in place and sew along both short edges and one of the long edges, leaving a long open end to what should look like a flat ‘pouch’.
+Pin the fabric in place and sew along both ‘height’ edges and along one of the other edges, leaving an open end to what should look like a flat ‘pouch’.
 The correct side of the fabric should be on the inside of the pouch.